 In contrast, other machines, like the Cricut Maker or Silhouette Cameo 4, require a computer, tablet, or phone with software.
 Plus, you need to know how to load cutting files into Design Space or Silhouette Studio, respectively, and work with graphics.

-If you are not technologically inclined, learning to use Cricut Design Space or other computer programs could be difficult.
+Learning to use Cricut Design Space or other computer programs could be difficult if you are not technologically inclined.

 Manufacturers like Cricut, AccuQuilt, and Sizzix have different price tiers.
 Your budget can thus impact machine selection.